 My niece started to suspect that the manager at the desk had taken them (of course I knew better than to jump to that kind of conclusions… ahem!)

 We went back and forth to the car retracing our steps.
-I called my beloved because we have a spare key and we know where it is (one of the many reasons I married him).
+I called my beloved because we have a spare key and we know where it is (one of the many perks of being married to him).

 Then the manager called out…